brennanbrown/watery/README.md

 - A fully customizable and empty `_BLANK_config.yml` to make getting up-and-running easy.
 - Having a `_pages` collection for easier organization.
-- Auto-generated links to newly created pages in the navigation.
+- Auto-generated links in navigation to all pages in `_pages`.
+- Auto-generated [tags page](https://watery.netlify.app/tags) that lists all tags used by all posts in chronological order.
 - An author bio at the end of each post.
 (Located in `_inclues/author.html`)
-- Full Rouge support for syntax highlighting.
+- Full [Rouge](https://github.com/rouge-ruby/rouge) support for syntax code highlighting.
 (Currently using `base16.solarized.light`)
 - Auto-generated RSS feed, sitemap, accessibility features, and search-engine optimization.

 ## Installation